MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/vmbuskernelmodeclientlibapi/nc-vmbuskernelmodeclientlibapi-fn_vmb_channel_cleanup.md

 ---
-UID: NC:vmbuskernelmodeclientlibapi.FN_VMB_CHANNEL_ALLOCATE
+UID: NC:vmbuskernelmodeclientlibapi.FN_VMB_CHANNEL_CLEANUP
-title: FN_VMB_CHANNEL_ALLOCATE
+title: FN_VMB_CHANNEL_CLEANUP
 author: windows-driver-content
-description:  The VmbChannelAllocate function allocates a new VMBus channel that has default parameters and callbacks. ms.assetid: b7d23f6f-cc08-4e0b-aca9-9e8234465acb ms.author: windowsdriverdev ms.date: 05/17/2018 ms.topic: callback ms.prod: windows-hardware ms.technology: windows-devices
+description: The VmbChannelCleanup function disposes of a channel that was allocated by using the VmbChannelAllocate function or initialized by using a VMBus channel initialization function. ms.assetid: 08ed4d5b-5a84-43ac-b8b4-1bce6ece7f67 ms.author: windowsdriverdev ms.date: 05/21/2018 ms.topic: callback ms.prod: windows-hardware ms.technology: windows-devices